bobissict/kcob/README.md

   * Country
   * City
   * Industry

-## Authors

-* Bo Bissict
-* Chris Edington
-* Clive Corbishley
-* Gareth Cozens

 ## Contribute

-If you would like to contribute, feel free to reach out to one of the authors.
-Otherwise feel free to just make changes and submit a pull request.
+If you would like to contribute feel free to just make changes and submit a pull request.

 ```
 1. Create a branch describing your change.